BoardNode prototype

 The layout similarly reuses much of that design, but adapted to a new board shape and antenna grid.
 The cut-outs / holes for the LEDs and Hall sensors are also introduced here, as well as a couple of mounting holes.

-The Hall and LED PCB design reuses an Atmega328P microcontroller and USB-C interface design I've used in many other projects.
-The 16x WS2812B RGB LEDs I chose are MxN size such that they fit with the space for holes available in the NFC PCB.
-The 36x Hall sensors are too many to directly connect to the microcontroller, so Shift registers are instead used to stream in the Hall sensor states.
-And finally a pin header that matches the pin header on the NFC PCB is placed:
+The Hall and LED PCB design reuses an ATmega328P microcontroller and a USB-C interface design I’ve used in many other projects.
+The 16× WS2812B RGB LEDs I chose are sized to fit within the available cut-outs in the NFC PCB.
+The 36 Hall sensors are too many to connect directly to the microcontroller, so shift registers are used instead to read in the Hall sensor states.

 The layout is carefully matched to the physical locations I want for both the LED backlighting and the gamepiece orientation sensing on the gameboard.
 And the pin header and mounting holes is placed so that it lines up with the counterparts on the NFC PCB: